 Oliver

 Oliver, known on the floor as "Truck Norris," is both the architect of Cargo Champs and a veteran thrower whose career blends consistency with flashes of mythic power.
-He has delivered three legendary throws and posted a blistering career-high 41 BPM, proving his ability to push freight at world-class speed.
+He has delivered a number of legendary throws and held many records during his career, proving his ability to push freight at world-class speed.

 Though he has yet to capture a championship, Oliver’s mix of grit, stamina, and iconic moments has carved him a respected place in Cargo Champs history.
 His archetype isn’t the relentless champion but the battle-tested contender — a thrower who shows that greatness comes not only from titles but from the weight of effort and the legend of unforgettable throws.